KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/index.md

   _Example: “Create a 1:1 Push Notification image for a festive Diwali campaign with maroon and gold tones, decorative lamps, and a bold ‘Shop Now’ button in brand colors.”_
 * Review and refine your prompt if the output doesn’t match your intent.

 The Designer Agent relies on the clarity of your description to produce accurate, high-quality visuals.
 The more specific you are about theme, colors, layout, and mood, the better the output aligns with your campaign goals.
-Include contextual details such as the event name, offer type, and brand tone for optimal results.

 | Prompt Type         | Example                                                                                                                                               | Output Description                                                |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- |